 While in Pyongyang, we stayed at the Yanggakdo Hotel, which is located on an island on Pyongyang’s main river.

 Since you aren’t allowed to leave the hotel after returning from your day out (justified in the words of our guides: “it’s better if you don’t leave the hotel because the locals can’t speak English and you might be inconvenienced”), the hotel is full of other activities to occupy your time.
 One of those is bowling (and a sign that looks like it hasn’t been upgraded for a few decades).

 Inside the bowling alley in the Yanggakdo Hotel.

 One of the strangest days of all was our visit to the “Kumsusan Palace of the Sun,” or the mausoleum of the late leaders Kim il-Sung and Kim Jong-il.
 While we had some basic ‘rules’ to follow on our day-to-day basis (don’t wander too far from the group, pay your respects, etc.) you could tell that the guides were more tense than usual on this day.

 First, it was requested that we dress up.
 When we entered the mausoleum, we went through security (I was instructed to take my scarf off because it was too “casual,” apparently) and had to leave anything we were carrying behind – including cameras.

 From there, we took a MASSIVE sequence of slow-moving walkways and escalators to actually get to the heart of the building.
-While on the walkways, we were asked to whisper, not lean on the handrails, and stand still (as opposed to walking…like a normal person would do).
+While on the walkways, we were asked to whisper, not lean on the handrails, and stand still (as opposed to using the walkway to walk…like a normal person would do).